p0p3y3y0y0/powershell-scripts/README.md

-This script can be used to get basic information on Microsoft Defender
+This script can be used to get basic information on Microsoft Defender.